Context menus

 The registry is preloaded with a standard set of templates for constructing context menus for workspaces and blocks.
 You can add, delete, or modify these templates.
 Blockly also has predefined templates for items that apply to workspace comments, but you must explicitly add these to the registry.

-The RegistryItem interface
+The RegistryItem type

 ID